augustss/MicroHs/rust/README.md

 input using `+RTS -rFILE -o/dev/null -RTS`.
 That measures C process parse/load/serialize wall time; keep it only as a legacy baseline.
-With `--c-mhsbench`, the benchmark runs `bin/mhsbench` once and the C runtime loops over parse, execute, and serialize in-process, so the reported `c_parse_reduce_serialize_ns_per_iter` is the comparable C number for Rust `reduce_ns_per_iter`.
-Rust `reduce_steps` currently counts outer WHNF rewrites;
-strict primitive argument evaluation is included in elapsed time but not counted as separate steps.
+With `--c-mhsbench`, the benchmark runs `bin/mhsbench` once and the C runtime loops over parse, eval, and serialize in-process.
+The Rust runner passes `--mode whnf` by default, so C evaluates the same expression-shaped benchmark to WHNF that Rust evaluates.
+Use `--c-mhsbench-mode main` only for a real MicroHs main program that expects the runtime `World` argument.
+The comparable C number is `c_parse_eval_serialize_ns_per_iter`; the comparable Rust number is `parse_reduce_render_ns_per_iter`.
+Rust `whnf_steps` currently counts outer WHNF rewrites; strict primitive argument evaluation is included in elapsed time but not counted as separate steps.